-1, 2, and 3 are all integers, and so is -4.
-If you keep counting up, or keep counting down, you're bound to encounter a whole lot more integers.
-You will not, however, encounter anything called "positive infinity" or "negative infinity", so these are not integers.
+One, two, and three are all integers, and so is negative four.
+If you keep counting up, or keep counting down, you’re bound to encounter a whole lot more integers.
+You will not, however, encounter anything called “positive infinity” or “negative infinity,” so these are not integers.

 From this we can see that infinity is not only not-an-integer, it doesn’t even behave like an integer.
 If you unwisely try to mix up infinities with integers, you’ll need all sorts of special new inconsistent-seeming behaviors which you don’t need for 1, 2, 3 and other actual integers.